 This chicken is so good – the perfect dinner recipe for a harried cook pulled in 360 directions by kids, work and other responsibilities.
 The beans and vegetables simmer in an almost lemony sauce, even as the chicken absorbs moisture from below.
 There’s no getting enough!

-UPDATE: One thing leads to another and there are several recipes calling for Italian dressing.
-I always use the low-fat or fat-free dressing.
+RESOURCES One things leads to another and now there are several recipes that call for Italian dressing, see Italian Dressing.

 Time to table: 90 minutes (oven) to 6 hours (slow cooker)